bootstrapworld/curriculum/lessons/simple-data-types/langs/en-us/slides.md

 }

 ---
-{layout="Launch"}
+{layout="LaunchR"}
 # Numbers & Strings

 The @vocab{Editor} looks something like the diagram you see here.
-There are a few buttons at the top, but most of the screen is taken up by two large boxes: the @vocab{Definitions Area} on the left and the @vocab{Interactions Area} on the right.
+There are a few buttons at the top, but most of the screen is taken up by two large boxes: the @vocab{Definitions Area} on the left and the @vocab{Interactions Area} on the right.{style="font-size:17pt"}

-The @vocab{Definitions Area} is where programmers define values and functions that they want to keep, while the @vocab{Interactions Area} allows them to experiment with those values and functions.
+The @vocab{Definitions Area} is where programmers define values and functions that they want to keep, while the @vocab{Interactions Area} allows them to experiment with those values and functions.{style="font-size:16pt"}

-For now, we will only be writing programs in the *Interactions Area*.
+For now, we will only be writing programs in the *Interactions Area*.{style="font-size:16pt"}

 @image{images/editor.png, a}